Neurochemical Signaling

 - Behavioral experiments

-- Assess the effects of neurochemical signaling on behavior.
+- Assess the effects of manipulating neurochemical signaling pathways on animal behavior, providing insights into the functional roles of specific neurotransmitters.

 Data Analysis